nens/threedi-docs/source/a_releasenotes.rst

 3Di Live
 --------

+October 18, 2023
+^^^^^^^^^^^^^^^^
+- Flood barriers can now always be clicked for more info, also when the Flood barrier tool is not active (#527)

+- When hoovering over the Side view plot, the mouse position is indicated on the map (#449)

+- DEM value is shown when clicking on the map using the Point tool (#526)

+- Asset properties that are in decimal numbers are now rounded to two decimals (#453)

+- Display names of assets are ellipsed and full name is shown when hoovering over (#431)

+- 3Di Live and 3Di Management are now "domain agnostic", so they can also be hosted on other domains, like 3di.twinn.io (#1245)

+- An *Info* panel was added, with details about the simulation and the 3Di model used (#273)

+- Values in charts labels are now rounded to 2 decimals (#1168)

 September 21, 2023
 ^^^^^^^^^^^^^^^^^^

-- Bugfix: Allow negative and/or decimal number input in weir crest level edit (#949)
+- Bugfix: Allow negative and/or decimal number input in weir crest level edit (#949, #432)

 April 25th 2023
 ^^^^^^^^^^^^^^^